mdomagk/personal-website/content/publication/domagk2024/index.md

 ---
-title: 'Identification of Equivalent Impedance Models of Downstream Networks for Harmonic Studies in Transmission Systems'
+title: 'Identification of Equivalent Impedance Models of Downstream Networks for Harmonic Studies in Extra High Voltage Systems'

 authors:
   - admin